How to screen tenants

 Most tenancy problems are preventable.
-Not every one but most.
 The ones that hurt landlords the most usually trace back to a screening process that moved too fast, trusted too easily, or skipped something important.
-This guide covers everything worth checking, and why it matters.

-Before we get into the screening process, it is worth saying something that matters a lot to us.
 A home is not a luxury.
-It is a basic human need.
 The people applying for your property are looking for somewhere safe and stable to live, and some of them face that search with significant extra difficulty, not because of anything they have done wrong, but because of who they are.

 Single parent, six children, declined despite meeting every financial requirement